 Ethical approval was obtained from the Africa University Research Ethics Committee (AUREC4027/25) and Kalindawalo General Hospital.
 Patient confidentiality was maintained through anonymization of records.

+THERE SHOULD BE EXPLAINATION FOR EACH RESULTS IN TABLES AND FIGURES.
+THE EXPLAINATION SHOUD BE EXPLAINED IN LINE WITH THE JOURNAL GUIDELINES FOR RESULT PRESENTATION.

 Results